-Payroll processors are financial clerks who are responsible for confirming employees' work hours, computing wages and issuing paychecks.
-They might also verify attendance and make sure that employees receive accurate pay in a timely manner.
-Many of their work hours may be spent sitting at a desk.
+Payroll processors are financial clerks responsible for confirming employees' work hours, computing wages, and issuing paychecks.
+They also verify attendance and make sure employees receive accurate pay in a timely manner.
+Many of their work hours are spent sitting at a desk.

 Step 1: Meet Certification Criteria

-Certification requirements vary by organization, but completion of an exam or set of exams is usually required.
-This is the only requirement for the American Payroll Association's (APA) Fundamental Payroll Certification and the National Association of Certified Public Bookkeepers (NACPB) Payroll Certification.
+Certification requirements vary by organization, but completion of an exam or set of exams is required.
+This is the only requirement for the American Payroll Association's (APA's) Fundamental Payroll Certification and the National Association of Certified Public Bookkeepers' (NACPB's) Payroll Certification.
 In some cases, applicants who are members of these organizations receive discounts on exam fees.

-- Prepare for the exam.
-Each certifying organization provides exam preparation materials, such as workbooks and web-based classes.
-While preparation isn't necessarily required, it's typically recommended by certifying organizations.
+It's important to prepare for the exam.
+Each certifying organization provides exam preparation materials, such as workbooks and Web-based classes.
+While preparation isn't necessarily required, it's recommended by certifying organizations.

 Step 2: Take the Exam

-Tests are often administered at national testing centers, like those operated by Pearson VUE or Prometric.
-Topics vary by exam but often include taxes, employee benefits, payroll accounting, wages, deductions and payroll systems.
+Tests are administered at national testing centers, like those operated by Pearson VUE or Prometric.
+Topics vary by exam, but include taxes, employee benefits, payroll accounting, wages, deductions, and payroll systems.

 Step 3: Work as a Certified Payroll Processor

 Many payroll processors only hold a high school diploma and are trained on the job.
 Certification is voluntary but may lead to additional career opportunities.
-Basic math and organizational skills are usually required for this occupation, and typical duties include compiling payroll data, calculating employee deductions and processing employee earnings statements.
+Basic math and organizational skills are required for this occupation, and duties include compiling payroll data, calculating employee deductions, and processing employee earnings statements.

-- Pursue advanced certification.
-A few certifications require 1-3 years of experience, including the APA's Certified Payroll Professional credential, the NACPB's Certified Public Bookkeeper designation and the American Institute of Professional Bookkeepers Certified Bookkeeper credential.
+Think about pursing advanced certification.
+A few certifications require 1-3 years of experience, including the APA's Certified Payroll Professional credential, the NACPB's Certified Public Bookkeeper designation, and the American Institute of Professional Bookkeepers' Certified Bookkeeper credential.

-Completion of continuing education coursework or a test is usually required in order to remain certified.
-The APA's Certified Payroll Professional credential must be renewed every five years, and the organization's Fundamental Payroll Certification is valid for three years.
+Completion of continuing education coursework or a test is required to remain certified.
+The APA's Certified Payroll Professional credential must be renewed every 5 years, and the organization's Fundamental Payroll Certification is valid for three years.